DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

 - **Initialize the terraform workspace**

-        ./terraform-init.sh

-- **Personalize the variables**

-        # Modify the common terraform flags
-        # *_create_vm determines what vms are created
-        gedit ~/.terraform_flags.bashrc

-        # Go back to the deploy repo azurebooks
-        cd ~/deploy_ws/src/operations/deploy/azurebooks/subt

-        # Edit the main entrypoint terraform configuration file
-        gedit ~/deploy_ws/src/operations/deploy/azurebooks/subt/main.tf

-        - Change all the variables that have the comment: `# !! -- PLEASE CHANGE THE ... -- !!` to your preference:

-        - Change `*_vm_instance` to the type of VM instance to create (default values are already set).

-        - Change `*_disk_size` to the disk size for each VM type (default values are already set).

-        - Do not change `vm_pub_ssh_key`.
-Use the default path that is already setup terraform `main.tf`.

-        - Please make sure this key exists on your localhost.
-This is the ssh key used to access the Azure VMs.

-        - Default ssh key path: `/home/<USER-NAME>/.ssh/azure_vpn`
+        ./terraform_init.sh

 - **Dry-run the terraform deployment**

         # Shows the user the azure deployment
         terraform plan

     - Errors: if you see `"Error: Initialization required.
-Please see the error message above."`, please do `terraform init` again.
+Please see the error message above."`, please do `./terraform_init.sh` again.

 - **Apply the terraform infrastructure setup to Azure**